 A student’s composite score or GPA is not a factor for admission into Bard Baltimore.
 Our admissions process takes a more holistic approach to admissions, focusing on qualitative rather than quantitative.

-Please note: We do not have any additional open houses scheduled before the high school choice deadline in January.
-Our last one was held on January 6th.
-If you’d like to learn more about Bard Baltimore before starting the application process, you can watch Dr. Gamber’s 2019 Heart of the School award winner video here, watch a previously recorded open house here, or check us out on Instagram, Facebook, and Twitter at @bardbaltimore.
+If you’d like to learn more about Bard Baltimore before starting the application process, you can watch our founding principal’s 2019 Heart of the School award winner video here, watch a previously recorded open house here, or check us out on Instagram, Facebook, and Twitter at @bardbaltimore.

 You can reach our admission department directly through email, voice, or text.